 Electrical surges can be caused by external factors like regional power usage drops and nearby lightning strikes.
 It can also result from sources inside the home, such as turning on large appliances like refrigerators and air conditioners.
 Importantly, internally-caused surges often stem from faulty wiring, and can be all but prevented by making sure your home’s electrical systems are up to date.

 Solar panel fires usually arise as a result of electrical problems.
 Like any electrical device, if wires are damaged, improperly insulated, or otherwise incorrectly installed, an electrical fire can be started.

 The most common area for solar panels to cause electrical fires is at your system’s combiner box, which is where wires from all of your panels connect before flowing through an inverter.
-This is only an issue for systems with string inverters: in systems with microinverters there is no combiner box, because the inverters are installed next to the panels.

 Safety mechanisms for solar panel systems